googleapis/google-cloud-ruby/CONTRIBUTING.md

 ### Integration Tests

 The google-cloud-ruby integration tests are end-to-end tests that validate library functionality on real Google Cloud Platform hosting environments.
-The integration process deploys a test Rack-based application to Google Cloud Platform, then validates google-cloud-ruby code by making requests to this test application.
+The integration process deploys several Rack-based applications to Google Cloud Platform one by one, then validates google-cloud-ruby code by making requests to these test applications.

 All integration tests require [Cloud SDK](https://cloud.google.com/sdk/) for deployment.
 Following the instructions in [Authentication guide](AUTHENTICATION.md) for installation and authentication.
 Make sure a project ID is set:
 ```sh